How to Build a Niche Website: Step-by-Step Case Study

 Once you’re done, install these two free plugins:

-• Akismet.
-Helps you combat comment spam.
+• Antispam Bee.
+As the name suggests, it helps you combat comment spam.

 • Yoast SEO.
 Helps you easily optimize your on-page SEO.